Concussion Treatment

 Habituation is an important part of your treatment, especially if you’re experiencing sensitivities to things like light, sound, or movement after your concussion.
 It involves gradually exposing your brain to these stimuli in a controlled way, helping it adapt and reduce the intensity of your symptoms over time.
 By doing this, we can help your brain re-learn how to handle these triggers without becoming overwhelmed.
 This process is key to managing symptoms like dizziness, headaches, and sensitivity to light or noise.
 As you work through habituation exercises, your tolerance to normal activities and environments will improve, allowing you to feel more comfortable and confident as you return to your daily routine.

-Regenerative medicine is an exciting and rapidly advancing field that shows great potential for individuals dealing with traumatic brain injuries (TBI).
-By focusing on healing at the cellular level, regenerative therapies aim to reduce neuroinflammation and harness the body’s natural ability to regenerate, supporting the restoration of neurological function.
-These innovative treatments address both the immediate effects of TBI and offer promise for long-term recovery and rehabilitation.
+Regenerative medicine is an evolving field that shows great promise for individuals recovering from traumatic brain injuries (TBI).
+These therapies focus on supporting healing at the cellular level, aiming to reduce neuroinflammation and enhance the brain’s natural recovery processes.
+By addressing both the immediate effects of TBI and supporting long-term rehabilitation, regenerative approaches offer a comprehensive path toward neurological restoration.

 Vestibular Rehabilitation Therapy (VRT) is a specialized form of physical therapy designed to address balance and dizziness problems, often resulting from conditions like concussions or inner ear disorders.
 VRT focuses on retraining the brain to compensate for deficits in the vestibular system, which controls balance and spatial orientation.
 The goal of therapy is to reduce symptoms of vertigo, dizziness, and imbalance while improving overall stability and coordination.